nc-katherine-hurst/be1-katas/03_goats.md

 }
 ```

-This describes the winning goat, the goat in last place and the average time of all the goats in the race, rounded up to the nearest second.
+This describes the winning goat on a key of `firstPlace`, the goat in last place on a key of `lastPlace` and the average time of all the goats in the race, rounded up to the nearest second on a key of `averageTime`.

 **Build up your tests gradually and flexibly, adding separate tests for each key value pair in the returned object.**